Profile PictureChris DeLeon, HomeTeamGameDev.com

 -@KarlNieberding

--Brian Nielsen
+-Brian Nielsen (LinkedIn post)

 "I've been using Chris's Self-Command method all year, it works...
 I'm a pretty organised person with todo lists and spreadsheets etc. I need to be in order to run my business effectively.
 But [the] Self-Command method helped me to take things to a new level in a difficult year (2020) and beyond.
 I recommend it...
 This is very easy to get started."